Email & SMS marketing so good, it’s boring

 6. Trebuchet MS

-MS – If you want to add a bit of fun and whimsy to your emails, Trebuchet MS is the perfect font for the job.
+If you want to add a bit of fun and whimsy to your emails, Trebuchet MS is the font for the job.
 It’s an easy-to-read Sans Serif typeface with a wide range of weights and styles.
-Despite being a non-standard font, it’s widely supported in email clients, so you don’t have to worry about your emails looking strange on different devices.
+Despite being a non-standard font, Trebuchet MS is widely supported by email clients, so you don’t have to worry about your emails looking strange on different devices.

 7. Verdana